Tau Ceti: Tau Ceti e

-Tau Ceti e is a candidate planet orbiting Tau Ceti that was first proposed in 2012 by statistical analyses of the data of the star's variations in radial velocity that were obtained using HIRES, AAPS, and HARPS.
-Its possible properties were refined in 2017: if confirmed, it would orbit at a distance of 0.552 AU (between the orbits of Venus and Mercury in the Solar System) with an orbital period of 168 days and has a minimum mass of 3.93 Earth masses.
-If Tau Ceti e possessed an Earth-like atmosphere, the surface temperature would be around 68 C. Based upon the incident flux upon the planet, a study by Güdel et al. (2014) speculated that the planet may lie outside the habitable zone and closer to a Venus-like world.
-As of 2025, the existence of this planet is doubtful as attempts to detect it with the ESPRESSO spectrograph have failed, despite being sensitive to it.
+Tau Ceti e is a doubtful candidate planet orbiting Tau Ceti that was first proposed in 2012 by statistical analyses of the data of the star's variations in radial velocity that were obtained using HIRES, AAPS, and HARPS.
+Its possible properties were refined in 2017: if it existed, it would orbit at a distance of 0.552 AU (between the orbits of Venus and Mercury in the Solar System) with an orbital period of 168 days and has a minimum mass of 3.93 Earth masses.
+If Tau Ceti e possessed an Earth-like atmosphere, the surface temperature would be around 68 C. Based upon the incident flux upon the planet, a study by Güdel et al. (2014) speculated that the planet may lie outside the habitable zone and be closer to a Venus-like world.
+The planet candidate has been challenged by subsequent non-detections; in particular, a 2025 study failed to detect Tau Ceti e with the ESPRESSO spectrograph, despite being sensitive to it.
+This has effectively ruled out the existence of the planet, leading the NASA Exoplanet Archive to demote it to false positive status in April 2026.